pankhurivanjani/ARL_Work_Dec19-june20/doc/ROS2-Navigation/ReadMe.md

 * Implement something simpler, maybe your own linear function converting GPS lat-lons to your own co-ordinate system OR for complexity Kalman filter based localization

+* Where/how to fit/link the new localizer instead of amcl in the navigation stack

 https://github.com/ArghyaChatterjee/GPS-waypoint-based-Autonomous-Navigation-in-ROS